Update (or Modernize) Existing UCC Sites

 Test the modernization on a development or test tenant before running on production.

-For large batch operations, schedule the modernization during off-peak hours to minimize user impact.
+For large batch operations, schedule the run during off-peak hours to minimize user impact.
+With -SchemaOnly or -UpdateAppOnly, the per-site time is short enough that off-hours scheduling is less critical for routine updates.

 Inform users that: